sinistersnare/SinScheme/docs/runtime-error.md

 To guard against this, add a `guard`, or dont use vectors, do everything with lambda, datums, and function application.
-Lambda calculus is all you really need, why are you even reading this, its documentation for a language that isnt real.
-Unless this is my professor, in which case, hi!
-Dont read all of this!
+Lambda calculus is all you really need, why are you even reading this, its documentation for a language that isnt real!
+Who are you??